-A “Local Consumer Review Survey” published by Bright Local revealed that 93% of consumers used the internet to find local businesses in the last year.
+A “Local Consumer Review Survey” published by Bright Local revealed that 93% of consumers used the internet to find local businesses between 2019 and 2020.
 Eighty-seven percent read online reviews for local businesses in 2020, which is up from 81% in 2019.

 The report stated, “Reviews for restaurants and hotels play an incredibly important role for consumers – not only are they used by many, but they are highly important to choosing a business.”

 The top five sites that consumers used to find information – from reviews to opening hours – are Google (63%), Facebook (54%), Yelp (32%), BBB (28%), and TripAdvisor (24%).
 Interestingly, 60% of consumers also trust reviews they see on the company’s website, in other words, first-party reviews obtained and displayed by the business itself.

 Keeping these insights top of mind can be helpful when executing your restaurant concept and marketing strategies.
 Check out our restaurant industry trends list for 2022 if you wish to know more.